 A study of 40 normal and healthy participants looked at ashwagandha for heart health.
-To clarify, several different measurements were used to look at cardiac health.
-The scientists suggest that ashwagandha benefits velocity, power, and oxygen consumption.(9)
+The researchers used a range of measurements to look at the cardiac health of the participants and found that ashwagandha benefitted speed, power, and oxygen consumption.(9)

 Ashwagandha benefits brain function

 For instance, when fifty adults with mild cognitive difficulties were given ashwagandha or a placebo over eight weeks, the group taking ashwagandha showed significant improvement in both immediate and general memory.(10)